How they do it: The gossip factor in right wing populist propaganda.

 Right wing organisations selectively gather and present stories with refugees and immigrants as perpetrators as political campaigns.
 Some of these stories might be factually accurate individually.
 These stories can spread more or less unopposed by campaigning politicians, by influencers, or by editorially controlled news media, since the fact checks will not object to them.

 Still, the telling of these cherry-picked stories of individual crime does not tell any truth about crime in general.
 Their total presentation is false, since the selection of information is unrepresentative.
-Cases of sexually motivated murder and other violent crime is found in all nations and in any larger group of people.
+Cases of sexually motivated murder and other violent crime is sadly enough found in all nations and in any larger group of people.
 You can easily paint a negative bias of any larger group of people by systematically cherry-picking the worst examples.

 The logic in the connection of individual murders to the claimed weak border control is very marginal.
 Though, these stories are not effective because of logics.
 A defenceless victim or the victims family telling a story of a brutal crime evokes powerful emotions in the recipients – sympathy, fear and outrage.